CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/3-api-reference/page.md

 ## 🔼 Forward Model

-**This is still experimental**.
+**The forward model will not be provided in tournament servers.
+You can still use the forward model for your own training purposes, but this feature is still experimental**.
 This feature is intended for agents to build simulations of potential future states (such as for Monte Carlo Tree Search).

 If you're interested in this feature, please get in touch with us on [Discord](https://discord.gg/NkfgvRN) or [email](mailto:humans@gocoder.one) so we can improve on it!